-The 70th Lord of Freckenham in his professional capacity as the Founding Councillor of the Caribbean ASEAN Council, the Executive Director of the Eastern Caribbean-Southeast Asia Chamber and alumnus of His Royal Highness The Duke of Edinburgh's Commonwealth Study Conferences was able to have an audience with Her Royal Highness The Princess Royal.
+The 70th Lord of Freckenham in his professional capacity as the Representative Councillor of the Caribbean ASEAN Council and Executive Director of the Eastern Caribbean-Southeast Asia Chamber was fortunate to have an audience with Her Royal Highness The Princess Royal.
 He was able to meet with Princess Anne at Marlborough House in London and at Wythenshawe in Manchester.
-In addition, he has also received official correspondences from Her Majesty the Queen, His Royal Highness The Prince of Wales and Her Royal Highness The Princess Royal.
+As an alumnus of His Royal Highness The Duke of Edinburgh's Commonwealth Study Conferences, he has also received official correspondences from Her Majesty the Queen, His Royal Highness The Duke of Edinburgh, His Royal Highness The Prince of Wales and Her Royal Highness The Princess Royal.

 The 70th Lord of Freckenham has received various correspondence from distinguished royals:

 The Duke of Edinburgh

 The Hereditary Grand Duke and Hereditary Grand Duchess of Luxembourg

 The Prince of Wales and The Duchess of Cornwall